nazarpechka/imgur-qr-btc/README.md

-# prntscrScraper
+# imgur-qr-btc
-Downloads random photos uploaded via Prntscr.
+Downloads random photos from imgur, then looks for QR codes in them.

-Usage:
-python code.py (amount of threads)

-Example Usage:
-python code.py 15
+If QR code contains Bitcoin private key, notifies about this discovery.
+Written in Python 3.

+Dependencies:
+zbarlight
+PIL (pillow)